rhaleblian/dslibris/README.txt

 dslibris.nds should show up in your current directory.

-Note the libraries in 'external', prebuilt for arm-eabi; make sure you don't have conflicting libs in your path.
+Note the support libraries in 'lib', prebuilt for arm-eabi; make sure you don't have conflicting libs in your path.

 INSTALLATION